I remember not having cable for long periods of time when I was growing up.

 Want to catch this NFL season without an expensive cable contract?
 Let’s take a look at the best options at your disposal.

-If you’re a fan of the local team, the easiest way is with an antenna.
+If you’re a fan of the local team, the easiest way to watch is with an antenna.
 That’s right, even your parents’ old bunny ears probably still work.

-However, I opted for a newer, sleeker model -- the Mohu Leaf 50, which runs around $60.
+However, I opted for a newer, sleeker model -- the Mohu Leaf 50, which runs around $30 on Amazon.
 It worked well in my area, and my wife liked the way it looked.
 A win-win.

 Of course, there are plenty of other antennas on the market -- you’ll need to find one that matches your needs.
 I recommend heading over to TVFool.com and running a report to help you decide.
 If you have trouble digesting the site, this subreddit is a good guide.